vert-x/vert-x.github.io/docs_md/mods_manual.md

 ## Publishing to Bintray

-[Bintray](http://bintray.com) is a new binary repository site which arguably is easier to get started with if you're not already used to dealing with publishing artifacts to Maven repositories.
+[Bintray](http://bintray.com) is a new binary repository site which is arguably is easier to get started with if you're not already used to dealing with publishing artifacts to Maven repositories.
 You simply need to register for an account on their website then you can immediately start uploading binaries either through their web UI or using command line tools.

 # Telling the world about your module - Introducing the Vert.x Module Registry

 So you've pushed your module to Maven Central, Bintray or perhaps some other public Maven repository.
 That's sufficient for any Vert.x user to use it, but how are you going to tell the Vert.x community about it?

-Enter the [module registry](https://vertxmodulereg-vertxmodulereg.rhcloud.com/).
+Enter the [module registry](http://modulereg.vertx.io).
 The Vert.x module registry is a web application that keeps a directory of publicly available Vert.x modules.
 It allows you to list and search for modules that have been published by other Vert.x users and that might be of interest to you in your applications.

 We want to encourage an ecosystem of modules for Vert.x, and the module registry is a key part of that.

-The module registry doesn't actually store the modules itself, you store your module in any Maven or Binatray repository, it simply stores meta-data for the module so people can find it.
+The module registry doesn't actually store the modules itself, you store your module in any Maven or Bintray repository, it simply stores meta-data for the module so people can find it.

 Once a user has found a module they like, you simply take note of the module identifier and use that in your application.
-Based on the module identifier Vert.x will download and install the module lazily the first time it is used by your program.
+Based on the module identifier Vert.x will download and install the module at build or run-time (depending on how your build is configured).

 Anyone can register a module with the module registry by filling out a very simple form.
-Once a regsitration request has been submitted and email will be sent to a moderator who will approve the submission if all is ok.
+Once a registration request has been submitted an email will be sent to a moderator who will approve the submission if all is ok.

 Any modules that are to be registered in the module registry must have the following fields in `mod.json`: